What is a mammogram?

 A screening mammogram is a mammogram usually done for women who have no signs or symptoms of breast cancer.
 Regular screening mammograms can help reduce the number of deaths from breast cancer among women ages 40 to 74.
 This is because they can find breast cancer early and treatment can start earlier, maybe before it has spread.

-Screening mammography is the type of mammogram that checks you when you have no symptoms.
-It can help reduce the number of deaths from breast cancer among women ages 40 to 70.
-But it can also have drawbacks.
-Mammograms can sometimes find something that looks abnormal but isn't cancer.
+But screening mammograms can also have risks.
+They can sometimes find something that looks abnormal but isn't cancer.
 This leads to further testing and can cause you anxiety.
 Sometimes mammograms can miss cancer when it is there.
 It also exposes you to radiation.
-You should talk to your doctor about the benefits and drawbacks of mammograms.
+You should talk to your provider about the benefits and drawbacks of mammograms.
 Together, you can decide when to start and how often to have a mammogram.

 Not much is known about breast cancer risk in transgender people.
 If you are transgender, talk to your provider about your risk and whether you need screening mammograms.